voxvocis/ud-readable/README.md

 ## API Server

 Information about the API server and how to use it can be found in its [README file](api-server/README.md).

+## Frontend

+Information about the Frontend and how to get started can be found here [README file](frontend/README.md).